yhilem/ai_kreuzberg/README.md

 ## Features

-- Extract text from PDFs, images, and office documents
+- Extract text from PDFs, images, office documents and more (see supported formats below)
 - Use modern Python with async (via `anyio`) and proper type hints
 - Extensive error handling for easy debugging